imagineLife/human-effort/best-practices/code-review.md

 ## Consider the Big Picture

 Do the changes, in general, 'make sense'?
+Is the architecture sensible?
+Is the direction of the implementation(s) in line with the rest of the application?
+Does the code make way for a coming integrated feature?
+When a merge-request that has 'big picture' concerns, it is best to bring these up before considering further and more granualar implementation details.

 - Maybe for a react front-end commit...
   - Do the Components and the component architecture, and the component [composition](https://reactjs.org/docs/composition-vs-inheritance.html) fit together sensibly?